CharliW90/quizBot/functions/readme.md

 ## forms

 These functions handle the response retrieved from google forms, via the Apps Script.
-All forms functions return an Array of [error, response] (error-first)
+All forms functions return an Object of {error, response}

 fetchFormResponses calls the apps script endpoint, and passes the response to: parseFormResponses which picks apart the response and creates Discord Embeds, and then passes these embeds to either: